smithy-lang/smithy-rs/design/src/rfcs/rfc0040_behavior_major_versions.md

 /// compatible.
 For example, a change which introduces new default timeouts or a new retry-mode for
 /// all operations might be the ideal behavior but could break existing applications.
 #[derive(Debug, Clone)]
-pub struct BehaviorMajorVersion {
+pub struct BehaviorVersion {
     // currently there is only 1 MV so we don't actually need anything in here.
 }
 ```

 To help customers migrate, we are including `from_env` hooks that set `behavior-version-latest` that are _deprecated_.
 This allows customers to see that they are missing the required cargo feature and add it to remove the deprecation warning.

-Internally, `BehaviorMajorVersion` will become an additional field on `<client>::Config`.
+Internally, `BehaviorVersion` will become an additional field on `<client>::Config`.
 It is _not_ ever stored in the `ConfigBag` or in `RuntimePlugins`.

-When constructing the set of "default runtime plugins," the default runtime plugin parameters will be passed the `BehaviorMajorVersion`.
+When constructing the set of "default runtime plugins," the default runtime plugin parameters will be passed the `BehaviorVersion`.
 This will select the correct runtime plugin.
 Logging will clearly indicate which plugin was selected.

 Design Alternatives Considered
 ------------------------------